 I’m trying to stream content from my iPhone to a Chromecast device but can’t figure it out.
 I want to watch videos on my TV from my iPhone gallery and also from the apps like YouTube or Netflix.
 Can anyone guide me on how to set it up?

-2. Ensure your iPhone and Chromecast device are connected to the same Wi-Fi network.
+- Make sure your iPhone and Chromecast are on the same Wi-Fi network.

 Wrapping it Up